gruppe-adler/grad_civs/README.md

 maxCivsOnFoot            | 30            | Maximum number of civs on foot. maxCivsResidents         | 20            | Maximum number of civs that are residents, mostly doing their thing at home. minCivUpdateTime         | 2             | Spawn new civilians only if their beheviour states get updated at least every N seconds.
 NOTE: each frame only one civ gets updated.
 Example: With 40fps and minCivUpdateTime=2, not more than 80 civs will be alive at any given time.
-This setting is meant to prevent civs from becoming too unresponsive. minFps                   | 40            | Spawn new civilians only if fps are at or above N .
-NOTE: the fps are taken from the machine that spawns the civs, which may be a HC. panicCooldown            | [15,120,240]  | Time it takes until a civilian relaxes after panicking (trivariate: [lowest, median, highest]) spawnDistancesInVehicles | [1500,6000]   | Minimum and maximum distance to players that civilians in vehicles can spawn in. spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in.
+This setting is meant to prevent civs from becoming too unresponsive. minFps                   | 40            | Spawn new civilians only if fps are at or above N . *NOTE*: the fps are taken from the machine that spawns the civs, which may be a HC. panicCooldown            | [15,120,240]  | Time it takes until a civilian relaxes after panicking (trivariate: [lowest, median, highest]) spawnDistancesInVehicles | [1500,6000]   | Minimum and maximum distance to players that civilians in vehicles can spawn in. spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in.